munshkr/flok/README.md

 * `ghci`: Use a specific Ghci command instead of plain `ghci`.
   This overrides `useStack` option, if used too.

+#### Sardine

+Use `flok-repl` with the `-t sardine` parameter.
+In order to make it work, the `fishery` REPL must be included to your PATH.
+It should already be the case if you followed a regular install.

+##### Extra options

+* `python`: Path to your custom `fishery` Python REPL.
+Use this if you need to target a specific install of Sardine (Python version, different path, etc).

 #### FoxDot